 When a program such as your Internet browser is open, it is loaded from your hard drive and placed into RAM, which allows that program to communicate with the processor at higher speeds.
 Anything you save to your computer, such as a picture or video, is sent to your hard drive for storage.

-When someone asks how much memory is in your computer, it is likely between 1GB and 8GB of Random Access Memory (RAM) and several hundred Gigs of hard disk drive memory (storage).
-In other words, You will almost always have more hard drive space than RAM.
+When someone asks how much memory is in your computer, it is often between 1GB and 8GB of Random Access Memory (RAM) and several hundred gigabytes of hard disk drive memory (storage).
+In other words, you will almost always have more hard drive space than RAM.

 - Determining how much RAM is installed and available.